 “La stabilité est ici un facteur de contrôle politique.
 Une société dans laquelle tous les couples se séparent serait une société révolutionnaire, peut-être la société de la révolution totale.“ – (Paul B. Preciado 2014)

 Note, however, that relationships between people that are not very close to one another on the intersectional grid may seem stretched, complicated and dysfunctional, but may nevertheless be worth every support.
 That is because some relationships are structurally and institutionally supported anyway, for biopolitical and financial reasons (namely: those couples that reproduce and those couples that consume especially much).
 As will be pointed out, in a transitional phase towards pink totaliterianism, such relationships may be a means to unlearn violence and finally, the violence of the commodified relationship.
-If ‘coupling’ and ‘breaking up’ have become temporary stages in a social dimension otherwise defined by transitioning movements, we no longer need to resist them.
+Once ‘coupling’ and ‘breaking up’ have become temporary stages in a social dimension otherwise defined by transitioning movements, we no longer need to resist them.
 Until then, sabotage must be directed first and foremost against those who profit the most from the systems of violence, oppression and domination in place: White heterosexual cisgendered middle class couples and their tokenized socio-cultural copies.

 The most comprehensive and most accessible analysis of ‘toxicity’ and ‘toxic masculinity’ in particular, I think, can be found in Valerie Solanas’ Scum Manifesto.
 If you add ‘toxic’ as a prefix to every occurrence of ‘male’ and its various inflections (‘masculine,’ ‘Man’ etc.) throughout the book, you have, I believe, a pretty adequate description of the far end of sexiness: